Raymond Hunthausen

-Raymond Gerhardt Hunthausen (August 21, 1921 – July 22, 2018) was an American prelate of the Catholic Church.
-He served as bishop of the Diocese of Helena in Montana from 1962 to 1975 and as archbishop of the Archdiocese of Seattle in Washington State from 1975 to 1991.
+Raymond Gerhardt "Dutch" Hunthausen (August 21, 1921 – July 22, 2018) was an American Catholic prelate who served as Bishop of Helena from 1962 to 1975 and as Archbishop of Seattle from 1975 to 1991.

 Biography

 Early life and education

-The oldest of seven children, Raymond Hunthausen was born in Anaconda, Montana, to Anthony Gerhardt and Edna Marie (née Tuchscherer) Hunthausen.
+The oldest of seven children, Raymond Hunthausen was born on August 21, 1921, in Anaconda, Montana, to Anthony Gerhardt and Edna Marie (née Tuchscherer) Hunthausen.
 His parents owned and operated a local grocery store.
-He grew up helping with the grocery business and working in the Tuchscherer brewery.

-Nicknamed "Dutch", Hunthausen received his early education from the Ursuline nuns at the parochial school, and excelled both academically and athletically during high school.
+He grew up helping with the grocery business and working in the Tuchscherer brewery.Nicknamed "Dutch", Hunthausen received his early education from the Ursuline nuns at the parochial school, and excelled both academically and athletically during high school.

-Hunthausen attended Carroll College in Helena, majoring in chemistry and graduating cum laude in 1943.
+Hunthausen attended Carroll College in Helena, Montana, majoring in chemistry and graduating cum laude in 1943.
 He considered pursuing a career as a chemical engineer or as a fighter pilot for the United States Air Force.
-However, he was persuaded by Bernard Topel, his spiritual director and mathematics professor at Carroll who later became Bishop of Spokane, to enter the priesthood.
-Hunthausen began his studies at St. Edward Seminary in Kenmore, Washington, in the fall of 1943.
+However, he was persuaded by Reverend Bernard Topel, his spiritual director and mathematics professor at Carroll, to enter the priesthood.
+Hunthausen began his studies at St. Edward Seminary in Kenmore, Washington, in 1943.

 Priesthood

-Hunthausen was ordained a priest by Bishop Joseph Gilmore on June 1, 1946.
+Hunthausen was ordained a priest for the Diocese of Helena by Bishop Joseph Gilmore on June 1, 1946 in Helena.
 He returned to Carroll College, where he served as a professor of chemistry (1946–57) and a football and basketball coach (1953–57).
-In 1953 he earned a master's degree in chemistry from the University of Notre Dame.
+In 1953 he earned a master's degree in chemistry from the University of Notre Dame in Indianaa.
 Hunthausen served as president of Carroll College from 1957 to 1962.
-He was named a domestic prelate in 1958.
+The Vatican named him a domestic prelate in 1958.

 Bishop of Helena

-On July 8, 1962, Hunthausen was appointed the sixth Bishop of Helena by Pope John XXIII.
-He received his episcopal consecration on the following August 30 from Archbishop Egidio Vagnozzi, with Bishops Bernard Topel and William Condon serving as co-consecrators.
-As bishop of Helena, Hunthausen was a council father at all four sessions of the Second Vatican Council.
+On July 8, 1962, Hunthausen was appointed the sixth bishop of Helena by Pope John XXIII.
+He received his episcopal consecration at the Cathedral of Saint Helena in Helena on August 30, 1962 from Archbishop Egidio Vagnozzi, with Bishops Bernard Topel and William Condon serving as co-consecrators.
+As bishop of Helena, Hunthausen was a council father at all four sessions of the Second Vatican Council in Rome.
 He was the newest and youngest American bishop at the start of the council.

 Starting in 1976, Hunthausen worked with Call to Action and sought to implement their program.
-His tenure as bishop of Helena was marked by increased lay involvement in church matters, the establishment of a mission in Guatemala, the closure of several Catholic elementary and high schools, and the strengthening of religious education programs.
+His tenure as bishop was marked by increased lay involvement in church matters, the establishment of a mission in Guatemala, the closure of several Catholic elementary and high schools, and the strengthening of religious education programs.

 Archbishop of Seattle

-Hunthausen was appointed Archbishop of Seattle, Washington by Pope Paul VI in 1975.
-In 1982, Hunthausen withheld half of his income tax to protest the stockpiling of nuclear weapons and the Trident missile program which had a base nearby, in Puget Sound.
+Hunthausen was appointed archbishop of Seattle by Pope Paul VI in 1975.
+In 1982, Hunthausen withheld half of his federal income tax to protest the stockpiling of nuclear weapons and the Trident missile program, which had a base in Puget Sound.
 In a speech, he said, "Trident is the Auschwitz of Puget Sound."
 This tax resistance prompted the U.S. Internal Revenue Service to garnish his wages.